Pseudo-Anosov maps with small stretch factors on punctured surfaces

 \section{Uniform Bounds}

-In this section, we improve the bound in the Theorem \ref{thm:main} and give an upper bound independent of the number of punctures.
-The trade off is the assumption that the genus is 'large' relative to the number of punctures.
+In this section, we improve the upper bound in Theorem \ref{thm:main} and give an upper bound independent of the number of punctures.
+The trade off is the assumption that the genus is `large' compared to the number of punctures.